-With an increasing number of parameters used in a model, the parameter uncertainty tends to increase when moving from the oldest years to the more recent years, particularly for models with accident year parameters, where uncertainty could increase in more recent accident years.
+- With an increasing number of parameters used in the model, the parameter uncertainty tends to increase when moving from the oldest years to the more recent years, particularly for models with accident year parameters, where uncertainty could increase in more recent accident years. - In the most recent years, parameter uncertainty can grow to overpower process uncertainty, which may cause the coefficient of variation to start rising again.
+At a minimum, increasing parameter uncertainty will slow the rate of decrease in the coefficient of variation.

-&lt;sup>30 To visualize this reducing coefficient of variation, recall that the standard deviation for the total of several independent variables is equal to the square root of the sum of the squares.
+&lt;sup>21 To visualize this reducing Coefficient of Variation, recall that the standard deviation for the total of several independent variables is equal to the square root of the sum of the squares.